diniremix/vscode-coffeescript-snippets/README.md

-# CoffeScript snippets for Visual Studio Code
+# coffeescript snippets for Visual Studio Code

 ## Installation

-- To install, press `F1` and select `Extensions: Install Extensions` and then search for and select `coffescript snippets`.
+- To install, press `F1` and select `Extensions: Install Extensions` and then search for and select `coffeescript snippets`.

 or

-- `ext install vscode-coffescript-snippets`
+- `ext install vscode-coffeescript-snippets`

 ## Snippets